apache/camel-website/content/blog/2023/10/migrate4/index.md

 There are Camel components that have been removed in Camel 4 as they were either deprecated in v3, or they do not support Jakarta EE, or their underlying project is no longer active.
-You can find a list of components that has been removed (with suggestion for new component to use) in the [camel 4 migration guide](manual/camel-4-migration-guide.html).
+You can find a list of components that have been removed (with suggestions for new components to use) in the [camel 4 migration guide](manual/camel-4-migration-guide.html).

 In terms of backward compatibility, then Camel 4 is mostly compatible with regular Camel applications.
 However, if you are using some of the more advanced features and other plugins in Camel, then migrating